7 Facts from our Genomelink Review

 The report results tell you whether your intake of various micronutrients, including vitamin A, B12, C, D, E and folate, is sufficient.
 It will also recommend increased intake in some cases.
 Genomelink then suggests a list of foods they should eat.

 For example, suppose a user needs a vitamin A-rich based on their genetics but does not consume vitamin A-rich foods.
 The users are then recommended to eat more sweet potato, beef liver, spinach, and carrots.

 Review of Genomelink Personalized Fitness Report ($39)

 This report provides a genetic score for endurance, speed, and strength performance.
 Users are recommended training routines based on their unique genetic make-up.
 The reports include lists of genetic variants that were analyzed to generate the recommendations.

 These recommendations are particularly useful to those wishing to increase their athletic performance and highlight their fitness strengths.
 For example, someone with a high genetic score in endurance may be able to develop endurance faster than others.
 Therefore, that individual would be recommended a fitness training routine involving aerobic exercises.

 Review of Genomelink Privacy

 If you consent, the company shares your Aggregate Information with a list of Third-Party Subprocessors, as well as with research partners.
-You may also be invited by the company to participate in research opportunities with them or their partners.
+You may also be invited by the company to participate in research opportunities with them or its partners.